-The 27 hectare residential development is bordered by Johnston Road and McNeill Street has a variety of sections available for purchase, ranging from 433m2 - 7947m2 plus lifestyle blocks ranging from 5018m2 - 3.33ha.
+The 27 hectare residential development is bordered by Johnston Road and McNeill Street and contains a variety of sections, ranging from 433m2 - 7947m2 plus lifestyle blocks ranging from 5018m2 - 3.33ha.

-Roads, footpaths, cycle and walkways, including reserve park land, will also be part of the development and along with great views out to Kaka Point and the Nuggets, make the subdivision an appealing and friendly neighbourhood.
+Roads, footpaths, cycle and walkways, including reserve park land, were part of the development and along with great views out to Kaka Point and the Nuggets, make the subdivision an appealing and friendly neighbourhood.

-All sites have services to their boundaries, including ultra-fast broadband.
+All sites were established with services to their boundaries, including ultra-fast broadband.

-The former plantation land, owned by Council, has most recently been used for grazing and the costs of the subdivision project will be rates neutral.
+The former plantation land was owned by Council and had most recently been used for grazing.
+The costs of the subdivision project were to be rates neutral.

 Sections for Sale